 The Voting System Test Environment identifies the specific hardware and software that was used in the test environment.
-The Test Methods in Appendix D identifies the specific MicroVote EMS voting system software and firmware builds that that were installed for a specific test iteration.
+The Test Methods in Appendix D identify a specific MicroVote EMS voting system software and firmware build installed for each test iteration.